c42f/displaz/docker/README.md

 For example:

-`docker build docker/ubuntu_18_04 --build-arg MIRROR=http://au.archive.ubuntu.com/ubuntu/ `
+`docker build --pull docker/ubuntu_24_04 --build-arg MIRROR=http://au.archive.ubuntu.com/ubuntu/ `

 ## Notes

 * Ubuntu 12.04 Precise does not support C++11 required for displaz
+* Ubuntu 16.04 Xenial has Qt 5.5.1 - not working
+* Ubuntu 18.04 Bionic has Qt 5.9.5 - not working